clemlak/leafleth/README.md

 Leafleth is a documentation generator for your Solidity smart-contracts.
 It also integrates a template engine to allow anyone to create customized documentation in a snap.

+***Note:** This tool is still in development and new fixes are pushed almost daily, I highly recommend you to update it every time you use it!*

 ## 🎉 Example

 [This example](https://github.com/clemlak/leafleth/blob/master/examples/BasicExample.md) was generated using the default template provided by Leafleth.